bdekraker/THRML-Leaderboard/README.md

 - **Source Repository**: https://github.com/SoundSafe-Dev/thrml
 - **Algorithm Documentation**: See `thrml` repository docs
 - **Extropic Integration**: See `thrml` repository for Extropic silicon mappings

 ---

-## 🤝 Contributing to Original

-To submit these benchmarks to the main leaderboard:

-1. **Create Pull Request** from this fork to [bdekraker/THRML-Leaderboard](https://github.com/bdekraker/THRML-Leaderboard)
-2. **GitHub Actions** will automatically:
-   - Validate all files
-   - Build scoreboard
-   - Deploy to GitHub Pages
-3. **Entry appears** on live leaderboard after PR merge

-See `PR_DESCRIPTION.md` for PR description template.

----